 Indexed cost of asset improvement =

-CII for year of sale or transfer x Cost of asset improvement)/ CII for year during which the asset improvement took place
+CII for the year of sale or transfer x Cost of asset improvement)/ CII for the year during which the asset improvement took place

 Example of Application of Indexation for Long-Term Capital Assets –